thekeenant/bus/README.md

 }
 ```

-Also supported is subscribing a class full of handlers:
+Also supported is subscribing a object full of handlers:

 ```dart
 class GameListener implements Listener {